vidarsko/ComFiT/docs/ClassNematicLiquidCrystal.md

 where it is assumed that there is a single Frank elastic constant $K$.
 Here $Q^2 = QQ$ denote a standard matrix multiplication, and similar for $Q^3$.
 We therfore have that $\text{Tr}(Q^2)^2 = Q_{kj}Q_{jk}$.
-The $\text{Tr}(Q^3)$ only exists in three dimensons since in two dimensions it is zero for all symetric traceless matrices.
+The $\text{Tr}(Q^3)$ term only exists in three dimensons since it is zero for all symetric traceless matrices in two dimensions.
-The molecular field is then given as
+The molecular field is given as

 $$
  H_{ij} =  K \nabla^2 Q_{ij} + A(B - 2Q^2_{kk})Q_{ij} +